dssaenzml/local-mcp/README.md

 - Replace `/path/to/your/local-mcp/` with your actual project path
 - The command should point to `.venv/bin/python` in your project directory

-### Using SSE transport
+### Using streamable HTTP transport
-1. Start the server with SSE transport: `local-mcp --transport sse --port 8000`
+1. Start the server with streamable HTTP transport: `local-mcp --transport http --port 8000`
-2. Use the `local-mcp-sse` profile in Cursor
+2. Use the `local-mcp-http` profile in Cursor
 3. Hit "MCP: Restart server" inside Cursor

 ---